seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

-It seems I'm starting to get sidetracked and scatter my focus on things like this.
-It's not bad but I should first finish the basic kinematics and only then work on such fine-tuning.
+Looks like I'm starting to drift off and get distracted by things like this.
+It's not a bad thing but I probably need to finish the basic kinematics first and only then work on these fine details.

 ---